kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/using_software.md

     !!! tip
         To prevent activation of the Conda base environment by default, which may conflict with other modules/packages, run `conda config --set auto_activate_base false`

+#### Exercises - virtual environments

+To practice using Python virtual environments, work through the exercises in [this section](exercises.md/#python-virtual-environments).